-With the planned return to school for all in September, we have updated our a list of FAQ's to answer some of parent/carers' questions.
+We will continue to update our a list of FAQ's to answer parent/carers' questions as necessary.
 Any relevant information letters can be found here.
 If you have any further questions which you would like answered, please email us at firstname.lastname@example.org and we will get back to you.

 Which year groups are returning & how has this decision been reached?

 All children are expected to return to school in September.
 The government have made this decision based on lower infection rates and a recognition that children are being disadvantaged by missing education and the routines of school life.
 Further government advice about this can be found here.

 The government has stated that attendance will be compulsory from September.
 We understand that, due to specific family circumstances, some of you may be concerned so please contact us if you would like to discuss this.

 What measures do you have in place to ensure that as much social distancing as possible is in place?

 It is accepted that young children cannot maintain social distancing and that this is also likely to be detrimental to their wellbeing and development.
 To mitigate risk we have the following measures in place:

 - Y1 to Y6 will be seated in forward facing desks

 - Lunches eaten in classroom bases

 - Additional cleaning of shared areas